uniform

 • Compulsory, unbranded items for all pupils:

 • Trainers: pupils should have supportive sports trainers.
-Converse, Vans and other non-supportive
+Converse, Vans and other non-supportive trainers will not be allowed

 • Optional branded items: